-Vitamix, Ninja, and Blendtec are among the top brands in the market today.
-If your blender is getting quite rusty, you wouldn’t have to scour through the internet to get the most bang for your buck.
-We’ve already gathered the best deals from Amazon, Walmart, and Best Buy so you’ll simply have to choose the model that best suits your needs or budget.
-Those who want to get into juicing might want to browse through our roundup of juicer deals.
+Vitamix, Ninja, and Blendtec are among the top blender brands.
+If your blender is wearing out, or if you just want a more powerful and feature-rich model, you don’t have to scour through the internet to get the most bang for your buck.
+We’ve already gathered the best deals from Amazon, Walmart, Best Buy, and other merchants so can simply choose the model that best suits your needs or budget.
+If you are into juicing, you can also browse through our roundup of juicer deals.

 Today’s best blender deals: